Robert Lehmann-Nitsche: Biography

-He found the phonograph cylinders technique particularly useful to document vanishing forms of Argentinian music.
-In 1905, Lehmann-Nitsche recorded extensively music from the Tehuelche people, but he went on in the following years recording several dozens of Argentinian folk singers specialized in Tango.
+He found the phonograph cylinders technique particularly useful to document vanishing forms of Argentine music.
+In 1905, Lehmann-Nitsche recorded extensively music from the Tehuelche people, but he went on in the following years recording several dozens of Argentine folk singers specialized in Tango.
 In 1906, he signed an agreement with the British industrialists Walter (1858-1944) and William Leach (1851-1932), who owned a sugar factory in La Esperanza, Jujuy.
 He had noted that workers there came from several different ethnic groups and used to sing while working.
 Lehmann-Nitsche recorded their songs in 30 phonograph cylinders that, like the better part of his recordings, he sent to the Berliner Phonogramm-Archiv.

-Between 1911 and 1925, Lehmann-Nitsche embarked in an ambitious project aimed at creating a global map of the languages and religious beliefs of native Argentinians, comparing the latter with mythologies of Native Americans in the United States and native populations in Peru.
+Between 1911 and 1925, Lehmann-Nitsche embarked in an ambitious project aimed at creating a global map of the languages and religious beliefs of native Argentines, comparing the latter with mythologies of Native Americans in the United States and native populations in Peru.
 His main book on the subject, Studien zur südamerikanischen Mythologie, was published posthumously one year after his death, in 1939.
-During his explorations of Argentinian folklore, he had also collected ribald songs and poetry in Argentinian brothels, which he judged wise to publish in Germany in 1923 under the pseudonym of Victor Borde as El Plata Folklore.
+During his explorations of Argentine folklore, he had also collected ribald songs and poetry in Argentine brothels, which he judged wise to publish in Germany in 1923 under the pseudonym of Victor Borde as El Plata Folklore.

 In 1902, he started teaching a course of Anthropology at the University of Buenos Aires, which in 1905 created for him what was the first chair of Anthropology in South America.
-He directed a great number of dissertations and contributed to the creation of the first generation of Argentinian anthropologists.
+He directed a great number of dissertations and contributed to the creation of the first generation of Argentine anthropologists.

 In Argentina, in the 1920s, Lehmann-Nitsche was an active member and a leader of the local foreign chapter of the conservative German National People's Party.
 He returned to Germany in 1930 and continued teaching Anthropology as an invited professor at his old alma mater, the Friedrich Wilhelm University.
 He succumbed to cancer in Berlin on April 9, 1938.

 Controversies

-During his lifetime, Lehmann-Nitsche was accused to devote excessive attention, and public Argentinian financial resources, to preserving the culture of the indigenous people of Argentina, which the prevailing political narrative regarded as of minor significance, considering only the white population as the "real" Argentinians.
-In more recent years, he received a very different criticism for having interviewed native Argentinians who were kept and "exhibited" in circuses and other degrading settings in conditions of virtual slavery, and for exhibiting in the La Plata Museums skulls and other bones of deceased natives.
+During his lifetime, Lehmann-Nitsche was accused of devoting excessive attention and the public financial resources of Argentina to preserving the culture of the indigenous people of the country.
+The prevailing political narrative of the time regarded such interests to be of minor significance, considering only the white population as the "real" Argentines.
+In more recent years, he received a very different criticism for having interviewed native Argentines who were kept and "exhibited" in circuses and other degrading settings in conditions of virtual slavery, and for exhibiting skulls and other bones of deceased natives in the La Plata Museum.
 The controversy has reached his photographs of indigenous people and other materials that are part of the Digital Collections at the Ibero-Amerikanisches Institut in Berlin.

 Lehmann-Nitsche was denounced in a movie about the story of an abducted native girl, Damiana Kryygi (2015) by Alejandro Fernández Mouján.
-The subsequent scandal led the La Plata Museum to the decision of giving back the bones of several native Argentinians to their tribes so that they could be properly buried.
+The subsequent scandal led the La Plata Museum to decide to give back the bones of several native Argentines to their tribes so that they could be properly buried.